greergo/academic-kickstart/content/authors/greer/_index.md

 # Short bio (displayed in user profile at end of posts)

+Greer’s research combines experimental and behavioural economics to reveal cost-effective climate change mitigation strategies at the microeconomic level.
+Her current research focuses on the contexts of commercial fuel efficiency (especially in the aviation industry), residential energy and resource use, and virtual grid capacity.
+She is also a BITSS Catalyst promoting transparency and reproducibility in social science research, and holds a Ph.D. in Environmental Economics from the London School of Economics and Political Science.

 interests:
 - Climate Change
 - Behavioural Economics
+- Experimental Economics

 # Social/Academic Networking